Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Architecture-Specific Deployment

-Third, we parse and interpret all operator nodes in the ONNX compute graph and bring them into a topological and serialized order.
-This information is then used during code generation to determine the execution order of operations.
+Third, we parse and interpret all operator nodes in the ONNX computational graph and place them in a topological and serialized order.
+This information is used during code generation to determine the execution order of operations.

 $~~$